sandeeplamb/God-Uses-Kubernetes/README.md

 ## Human-Service

-Fine, God can create the human-deployment but how to access them when they are 7 billion
+Fine, God can create the human-deployment but how to access them when they are 7 billion humans and keeps on increasing.

+There are 3 types of services that Kubernetes offers - ClusterIP, NodePort and LoadBalancer and the type can be changed at any point of time in the process.

+You can start with ClusterIP service and then can change to NodePort and ultimately to give access to whole world, can make it a LoadBalancer type.

+In case of God, he starts with ClusterIP - access only to Parents i.e. local access.

+Then changes to NodePort means human takes cares of his own responsibility.
+Parents not needed.

+And then when human dies or get Nirvana, make the service type to LoadBalancer.
+Human is accessible from everywhere.

 ## Human-DaemonSet